Adult ADHD Can't Be Diagnosed With A Simple Screening Test, Doctors Warn

 Diagnosing attention deficit hyperactivity disorder can be difficult.
 The symptoms of the disorder, as defined by the Diagnostic and Statistical Manual, or DSM, have changed multiple times.

-And, even if you know what to look for, many of the symptoms are pretty general, including things like trouble focusing and a tendency to interrupt people.
+Even if you know what to look for, many of the symptoms are pretty general, including things like trouble focusing and a tendency to interrupt people.
 Discerning the difference between people who have a problem and those who are just distracted requires real expertise.

 Which is why many people were excited when earlier this year a World Health Organization advisory group endorsed a six-question screening test that a study published in the Journal of the American Medical Association reported could reliably identify adults with ADHD.